-In the autumn of 2008, the US and the euro area were in a recession (see, respectively, the results of the NBER and the CEPR dating committees at www.nber.org and www.cepr.org).
-At that stage, the collapse of Lehman Brothers triggered a banking crisis and major disruptions in global financial markets, which many believe to have amplified the downturn leading to the deepest recession since the thirties.
-The euro area, after a brief and relatively weak recovery, in 2011 plunged in a new recession and sovereign debt crisis of some of its member states.
+believe to have amplified the downturn leading to the deepest recession since the thirties.
+The euro area, after a brief and relatively weak recovery, in 2011 plunged into a new recession and sovereign debt crisis of some of its member states.
 During this period of prolonged instability of the real economy and the financial sector, the volume of funds intermediated by the financial sector sharply declined, accompanied by large fluctuations in the associated interest rates.
 Do these unprecedented developments reveal the emergence of anomalies in the transmission mechanisms, in the nature of the shocks or in their relative importance?
 Or do they just reflect unusually large but otherwise standard business cycle shocks?
 Are potential anomalies concentrated only in some specific segments of financial intermediation?
 These are the main questions that we explore in this paper.

-Our strategy to address these questions consists in two steps.
-First, we establish stylized facts about the cyclical behavior of a rich set of euro area macroeconomic, monetary and financial variables before the prolonged period of turmoil starting in 2008.
+Our strategy to address these questions consists of two steps.
+First, we establish stylized facts about the cyclical behavior of a rich set of euro-area macroeconomic, monetary, and financial variables before the prolonged period of turmoil starting in 2008.
 Then, we explore whether the developments in the course of the recent crises are characterized by a significant break in the relation between financial intermediation and the rest of the economy.

 We assess financial intermediation by focusing on bank loans and deposits.
-Although these variables describe only the activity of banks, excluding market financing, they capture a relevant part of financial intermediation because banks play a very relevant role in the euro area financial system (ECB, 2008).
-Loans and the corresponding lending rates are disaggregated by holding sector - corporate and household mainly - and maturity.
-Monetary aggregates include M1, M2 and M3.
-In addition, we distinguish among all the categories of deposits which are part of M3, i.e. overnight deposits, saving deposits and time deposits with maturity up to two years.
-These categories exclude inter-bank deposits as well as deposits with maturity longer than two years and they represent approximately 30% of the liabilities of the banking sector.
+Although these variables describe only the activity of banks, excluding market financing, they capture a relevant part of financial intermediation because banks play a very relevant role in the euro-area financial system (European Central Bank 2008).
+Loans and the corresponding lending rates are disaggregated by holding sector-corporate and household mainly-and maturity.
+Monetary aggregates include M1, M2, and M3.
+In addition, we distinguish among all the categories of deposits which are part of M3, i.e., overnight deposits, saving deposits, and time deposits with maturity up to two years.
+These categories exclude interbank deposits as well as deposits with maturity longer than two years and they represent approximately 30 percent of the liabilities of the banking sector.
 Loans, on the asset side, account for a similar percentage.
 We also abstract from international transactions (deposits and loans to non-residents).

-The empirical analysis is based on a flexible linear dynamic model, a large vector autoregressive (VAR)
+The empirical analysis is based on a flexible linear dynamic model, a large vector autoregressive (VAR) model, which allows us to analyze simultaneously the dynamics of the variables in the data set.

-model, which allows us to analyze simultaneously the dynamics of the variables in the dataset.
-Inference is conducted using a Bayesian approach with informative priors, to address the potentially severe problem of overfitting arising from the large dimension of our model, as suggested in Doan, Litterman, and Sims (1984); Banbura, Giannone, and Reichlin (2010); Giannone, Lenza, and Primiceri (2015).
-The methodology provides a framework for the analysis of the joint dynamics of a large panel of time series without recurring to the so-called marginal approach, which consists in estimating a small system and then adding one variable at a time (for examples of the latter modelling strategy, see Christiano, Eichenbaum, and Evans, 1996; den Haan, Sumner, and Yamashiro, 2007).
-The latter approach has two drawbacks, it may suffer from an omitted variables problem, and it complicates the interpretation of the results across models.
+Inference is conducted using a Bayesian approach with informative priors, to address the potentially severe problem of overfitting arising from the large dimension of our model, as suggested in Doan, Litterman, and Sims (1984); Banbura, Giannone, and Reichlin (2010); and Giannone, Lenza, and Primiceri (2015).
+The methodology provides a framework for the analysis of the joint dynamics of a large panel of time series without relying on the so-called marginal approach, which consists of estimating a small system and then adding one variable at a time (for examples of the latter modeling strategy, see Christiano, Eichenbaum, and Evans 1996; den Haan, Sumner, and Yamashiro 2007).
+The latter approach has two drawbacks: it may suffer from an omitted-variables problem, and it complicates the interpretation of the results across models.